 Yes, but it needs to be a really warm ambient.
-You may need to use either some sugar and yoghurt or yeast (fresh or dry).
-So, mix 60 ml water + 60 g wholegrain flour + 1 tbsp yeast and 1 tsp sugar.
+You may need to use either some sugar and yogurt or yeast (fresh or dry).
+So, mix 60 ml water + 60 g wholegrain flour + 1 tbsp yeast, and 1 tsp sugar.
 It will make an amazing starter but it will not be a yeast-free one.

 * using any wholemeal or whole-grain flour helps with speeding the process.

 I bake often but I do not have more than one or two slices a day.
 I am lucky with kids and hubby helping consume it.
 I always allow it to get completely cool, I slice it and freeze it in bags.
 I take out one or two slices, whenever needed, toast it and eat it.